PramodKumarYadav/runwright/README.md

 ### 2. Fixed runners, that do not scale up or down based on the test load.

-Playwright gives a [GitHub actions example](https://playwright.dev/docs/test-sharding#github-actions-example) that shows how we can use a  `GitHub metrix strategy` to distribute tests on **fixed number or runners** (4 in the given example).
+Playwright gives a [GitHub actions example](https://playwright.dev/docs/test-sharding#github-actions-example) that shows how we can use a  `GitHub matrix strategy` to distribute tests on **fixed number or runners** (4 in the given example).
 This results into inefficiencies as shown below.

 ![fixed runners](./docs/fixed-runners.png)

 ## Consequences and results

-### 1. 🐌 Slow system tests cannot be run and thus fixed with every pull request.
+### 1. 🐌 Slow system tests cannot be run with every pull request.
-- **Broken trust on tests**: Tests that aren't fixed with PRs, fail frequently, often due to new changes, thus creating false positives, and over time bringing down teams trust in them.
+- **Broken trust on tests**: Tests that aren't run (and thus fixed) with PRs, fail frequently, often due to new changes, thus creating false positives, and over time bringing down teams trust in them.
 - **Maintenance fatigue in QAs**: QAs find themselves being stuck in this never ending cycle of fixing broken tests, creating maintenance fatigue.
 Rather rather than doing actual testing, or writing new missing tests or learning and mentoring.
 - **Discourage team from test expansion**: Increased test run times creates pressure on team to limit test suite growth rather than add more tests and improve test coverage.